F45 launches new fitness studio in Westfield offering 45-minute workouts designed to fit your everyday life

-WESTFIELD– This time of year, everyone seems to focus more on their swimsuit bodies, especially after a long COVID-19 lockdown and gaining what many have nicknamed “The Quarantine 15.”
+WESTFIELD, Ind. — This time of year, everyone seems to focus more on their swimsuit bodies, especially after a long COVID-19 lockdown and gaining what many have nicknamed, “the Quarantine 15.”

 As we work on getting back into a healthy lifestyle, fitness experts advise exploring a variety of workouts to see what you like and what you’ll actually stick to.